Budgeting for Kids: Building Financial Awareness and Habits From an Early Age

 Making Budgeting Fun With Activities

-Budgeting doesn’t need to feel like a chore.
-When it’s woven into play and everyday life, kids learn without realizing they’re being taught.
+Budgeting should never be a chore.
+When it is incorporated into play and the real world, children learn without realizing they are being taught.